 We live at the Capitol Shopping Center, which is considered like the old Chinatown of Bacolod City.
 During Chinese New Year’s eve, the streets are lively with the traditional dragon and lion dances that visit the stores.

-It’s a belief for luck and prosperity.
+It’s believed to bring luck and prosperity.
 The dragon dance is given by the Amity Volunteer Fire Brigade.
 On the other hand, the lion dance is performed by the Chamber Volunteer Fire Brigade.

 How To Spend Money Gifts